Post-Brexit Medical Device Regulatory Compliance – UK MHRA Guidance

 - The UK Responsible Person will be responsible for the registration of the device.

 - He must ensure the Declaration of Conformity (DOC) and technical documentation existence, with copies of relevant certificates.

-- Providing the MHRA with all the information and documentation necessary to demonstrate the conformity of a device when necessary.
+- Providing the MHRA with all the information and documentation necessary to demonstrate the conformity of a device when required.

 - The UK Responsible Person shall carry out specified tasks concerning the manufacturer’s obligations.

-- He will also make sure that appropriate conformity assessment procedures are following.
+- He will also make sure that appropriate conformity assessment procedures are followed.